-The nature of these players’ involvement in the transition has evolved over time.
+The nature of these players’ involvement in the transition has evolved.
 For example, in March 2020, the ARRC proposed a New York state legislative proposal to amend financial contracts that lack adequate fallback language, both to address existing agreements where transition may be challenging (e.g., bonds that require 100% of bondholders to consent to transaction), as well as to minimize adverse economic outcomes in transition.
 In April 2021, the state of New York enacted a law that provides for existing LIBOR-based “tough legacy” contracts to transition to SOFR after a “LIBOR Discontinuance Event,” also providing a litigation safe harbor, as further detailed in our transition market brief.

 Similarly, in June 2020, the UK Parliament announced its intentions to legislate to amend and strengthen the existing regulatory framework surrounding critical benchmarks such as LIBOR.
-The legislation will imbue the FCA with the regulatory powers to enforce the LIBOR transition.
+The legislation imbued the FCA with the regulatory powers to enforce the LIBOR transition.
 The FCA is currently consulting on the use of its new powers to regulate use of LIBOR in transactions and to modify the methodology of how LIBOR is calculated.
 In March 2021, the FCA released the results of its consultation on its new powers stating that most of the respondents agreed with the proposed factors for determining whether a benchmark can be restored and is also adding additional factors that were suggested.
 (Back to top)